Quark: Mass

 Current quark masses for all six flavors in comparison, as balls of proportional volumes.
 Proton (gray) and electron (red) are shown in bottom left corner for scale.

 Two terms are used in referring to a quark's mass: current quark mass refers to the mass of a quark by itself, while constituent quark mass refers to the current quark mass plus the mass of the gluon particle field surrounding the quark.
 These masses typically have very different values.
 Most of a hadron's mass comes from the gluons that bind the constituent quarks together, rather than from the quarks themselves.
-While gluons are inherently massless, they possess energy – more specifically, quantum chromodynamics binding energy (QCBE) – and it is this that contributes so greatly to the overall mass of the hadron (see mass in special relativity).
+While gluons are inherently massless, they possess energy—more specifically, quantum chromodynamics binding energy (QCBE)—and it is this that contributes so greatly to the overall mass of the hadron (see mass in special relativity).
 For example, a proton has a mass of approximately 938 MeV/c2, of which the rest mass of its three valence quarks only contributes about 9 MeV/c2; much of the remainder can be attributed to the field energy of the gluons (see chiral symmetry breaking).
 The Standard Model posits that elementary particles derive their masses from the Higgs mechanism, which is associated to the Higgs boson.
 It is hoped that further research into the reasons for the top quark's large mass of ~173 GeV/c2, almost the mass of a gold atom, might reveal more about the origin of the mass of quarks and other elementary particles.

 Size

-In QCD, quarks are considered to be point-like entities, with zero size.
-As of 2014, experimental evidence indicates they are no bigger than 10^{−4} times the size of a proton, i.e. less than 10^{−19} metres.
+In QCD, quarks are considered to be point-like entities, with no structure.
+As of 2014, experimental evidence indicates they have no structure greater than 10^{−4} times the size of a proton, i.e. less than ×10^-19 m.